 Garnish

-1 handful of finely chopped coriander leaves
+1 handful of chopped coriander leaves

 100g Butter